bentonw414/final-project-marijuana/notes.md

   Make it better than just turning the people black at the top Fix labels disappearing and reappearing when you just click move.
   Don't show tooltip after scrolling up.
-  Move labels to the left a bit (benton added like a +10 pixels for the x or something somewhere at some point.)
+  DONE Move labels to the left a bit (benton added like a +10 pixels for the x or something somewhere at some point.)

   Add more buttons/filters and things
   Figure out a better story to tell.